-The MS in Finance, Investment, and Banking program is open to all Wisconsin School of Business undergraduate students, regardless of their major, as well as UW–Madison undergraduate economics students.
-The program adds one incremental year beyond the BBA/undergraduate requirements.
+The MS in Finance, Investment, and Banking program is open to all UW–Madison undergraduate students.
+The program adds one incremental year beyond the undergraduate requirements.

 Students who have already completed an undergraduate degree outside of UW–Madison may wish to consider the Wisconsin Full-Time MBA specialization in applied security analysis.

 |February||Admissions interviews scheduled|